expertcoder111308/Social-Distancing-Device/README.md

 5.Turn on the device

-6. Attach it to Face Shield/Belt
+6.Attach it to Face Shield/Belt